namitjain88/java8features/README.md

 * Optional.filter(Predicate p) to filter optional object using given predicate and return either Optional of object or Optional.empty
 * Optional.map(Function f) to perform operations on Optional<Object> and return it
 * Optional.flatMap(Function f) is used to get to an Optional<Object> in another Optional<Object>.
 Calling this method returns inner Optional<Object>

+# default and static methods in interfaces
+* Before java8 it wasn't possible to add new methods to existing interface because doing that would break implementing classes.
+* default methods in interfaces overcame the problem by having default implementation in interfaces itself
+* default methods can still be overridden by implementing class